adamgian/minify-selectors/README.md

 Post-processor that minifies classes and IDs selector names in CSS, HTML and Javascript files.
 Each unique selector, and any subsequent occurances elsewhere, is converted into an ultracompact one.

-Enhance your front-end assets and build optimisations pipeline — wring even more out from your payload sizes.
+Enhance your front-end assets and build optimisations pipeline — wring even more out from your already minified and optimised payload sizes.
 Additionally, can offer a certain degree of obfuscation to your code.

 <br>